mms142-groupf-2020/mms142-groupf-2020.github.io/README.md

 (Christensen, 1997)

+## HOW DOES ONLINE LEARNING DISRUPT TRADITIONAL EDUCATION? ##

+According to statistics taken from Purdue University & The National Center for Education Statistics, more than 6 million students are participating in online courses as part of their higher education program in 2018 and the numbers are rapidly increasing each year (Online Learning - What is it and how does it work?, 2017).

 ### Sources: ###
 - Interaction Design Foundation, 2nd Edition (Jan.
 01, 2014), The Encyclopedia of Human-Computer Interaction, retrieved: November 21, 2020, from: https://www.interaction-design.org/literature/book/the-encyclopedia-of-human-computer-interaction-2nd-ed/disruptive-innovation